No ratings yet

 By submitting this form, you consent to receive emails from Platein28.

-You can totally use store bought pesto, but we highly recommend making our spinach pesto instead.
+You can totally use store bought pesto, but we highly recommend making our homemade spinach pesto recipe instead.
 Making our pesto from scratch doesn’t even add extra time to the recipe.
 You just whip up the pesto in the time it takes for the veggies to roast!

 FYI, I’m not gonna lie – I have never met a person who didn’t fall in love with our homemade pesto.
 It’s killer.
 Even my kids are obsessed!
 Try it with our amazing Caprese kabobs!
 Note: If you love veggie pastas, be sure to try our Light & Simple Bow Tie Pasta Salad and Creamy Vegetable Pasta.